Back

 Step # 6.
 Mockups and UI kit

-Such components as highlighted above can make up UI kit for the first iteration, as the possibility of reusing them is high
+Such components as highlighted above can make up the UI kit for the first iteration, as the possibility of reusing them is high

 • color palettes and styles (gradients, color numbers)